-Ryan Phillippe's Ex-Girlfriend Files $1 Million Lawsuit Claiming the Actor Assaulted Her
+Ryan Phillippe Reaches Settlement With Ex-Girlfriend Over Alleged Assault

 Instagram; John Sciulli/USA Network

-In a shocking turn of events, Playboy model Elsie Hewitt's has accused ex-boyfriend Ryan Phillippe of assaulting her earlier this year.
+Playboy model Elsie Hewitt has accused ex-boyfriend Ryan Phillippe of assaulting her earlier this year.
 The alleged incident happened on July 4.
 However, earlier today, Hewitt filed a $1 million lawsuit against the Shooter star, claiming assault, battery and intentional infliction of emotional distress.

 In documents obtained by E!
 News, the 21-year-old, who was Playboy's Miss June 2017, alleges that the 43-year-old actor kicked, punched and threw her down a flight of stairs during a fight that happened on July 4 of this year.

-Note: UPDATE: Two years later, on Thursday, October 10, a notice of a settlement between Ryan Phillippe and ex-girlfriend Elsie Hewitt over her $1 million lawsuit for alleged assault was filed at a Los Angeles court.